 Medical Marijuana, Inc. and CBD Oil

-All of the hemp oil supplements from Medical Marijuana, Inc. are made with CBD oil, not hemp seed oil.
+All of the hemp oil products from Medical Marijuana, Inc. are made with CBD oil, not hemp seed oil.
 Our products feature award-winning CBD oil derived from specifically selected cultivars of non-GMO, high-CBD hemp.
 They’re designed for those interested in benefiting from the balancing and natural wellness properties of CBD.
 Our top selling products include those in popular brands like RSHO™ and Dixie Botanicals®.

 Our Real Scientific Hemp Oil™ (RSHO™) is our award-winning CBD oil concentrate brand.
 Available in four different labels, RSHO™ provides 50 mg to 190 mg CBD per serving.
 RSHO™ CBD oil is also available as tinctures and liquids, capsules, vape oils, topicals, and isolate.

 The Dixie Botanicals® brand was designed with the adventurous at heart.
-These ready to go CBD oil products let athletes and weekend warriors supplement their favorite activities with the benefits of CBD.
+These ready to go CBD oil products let athletes and weekend warriors support their favorite activities with the benefits of CBD.
 Whether training, competing, or recovering, CBD products from Dixie Botanicals® give users the edge they need to perform at their peak.
 Dixie Botanicals® CBD products include tinctures, vape oils and liquids, topical balm, capsules, edibles, and more.

 Buying CBD Oil Products

 Curious to know where to buy CBD oil?
 Medical Marijuana, Inc. CBD oil products are available in health food stores, wellness shops, yoga studios, chiropractic and other health practitioners’ offices, specialized CBD stores, and more.
 You can also find Medical Marijuana, Inc. products online.
-You can get started with CBD oil supplements today through our online shop.
+You can get started with CBD oil products today through our online shop.